 Our In-House Counsel Guide to Government Healthcare Investigations is authored by Ronald W. Chapman II, chair of Chapman Law Group’s national, in-demand White Collar/Government Investigations practice group.

-Ron’s insight into how the Department of Justice and other federal agencies — including the DEA, FBI, HHS, and FDA — deploy healthcare fraud actions make him one of the top healthcare-based criminal law attorneys in the U.S. His book of business is full of many court victories for healthcare practitioners and entities charged with healthcare fraud and abuse.
+Ron’s insight into how the Department of Justice and other federal agencies — including the DEA, FBI, HHS, and FDA — deploy healthcare fraud actions make him one of the top healthcare-based criminal law attorneys in the U.S. His book of business is full of many court and motion victories for healthcare practitioners and entities charged with healthcare fraud and abuse.

 More importantly, Ron regularly serves as defense counsel in federal healthcare investigations and uses unique strategies when leading corporate internal (or “shadow”) investigations.